 Simon-Pierre Lacasse, Managing Editor

 A PhD candidate at the University of Ottawa, Simon-Pierre Lacasse thesis focuses on the relationship between Jews and French Canadians in the postwar era and during the Quiet revolution in Québec.
 More broadly, he is interested in the emergence and the challenges around the political rhetoric of Canadian pluralism from the angle of ethnic and religious minorities.
 He has been involved with the Association for Canadian Jewish Studies for several years, previously as Membership and Graduate Student Liaison executive chair and currently as Vice-President.

 Alan Bariman is an MA student at McGill University in the department of English literature and holds a BA from Concordia University in English Literature, graduating in 2017 with high honours and distinction.
 Interested in Canadian and Israeli culture, his previous studies focused on French Canadian literary criticisms of Canadian Jewish writing about Israel.

 Amir holds a PhD from the University of Toronto's Faculty of Information.
-With an academic background in Jewish history and media studies, Amir oversees the journal’s website interface and aims to increase the journal’s digital outreach.
+With an academic background in Jewish history and media studies, Amir oversees the journal’s website interface, aims to increase the journal's digital outreach, and edits the book review section.
 Amir currently works at the Archives of Ontario.

 Janice Rosen, Archives Matter Editor